 Dosage form: injection, powder, lyophilized, for suspension

-The individual dose for adults, children, and infants is 1 mL, given intramuscularly.
+For intramuscular use only.
+The individual dose for adults, children, and infants is 1 mL.

-In the United States, the Advisory Committee on Immunization Practices (ACIP) recommends three injections of 1.0 mL each: one injection on day 0 and one on day 7, and one either on day 21 or 28 (for criteria for preexposure vaccination, see Table 1).
+Preexposure Dosage: Primary Immunization: In the US, ACIP recommends 3 injections of 1 mL each: 1 injection on Day 0 and 1 on Day 7, and 1 either on Day 21 or 28 (for criteria for preexposure vaccination, see Table 1).

 Booster immunization is given to persons who have received previous rabies immunization and remain at increased risk of rabies exposure by reasons of occupation or avocation.

-Persons who work with live rabies virus in research laboratories or vaccine production facilities (continuous-risk category: see Table 1) should have a serum sample tested for rabies antibodies every 6 months.
-The minimum acceptable antibody level is complete virus neutralization at a 1:5 serum dilution by the rapid fluorescent focus inhibition test (RFFIT).
+Persons who work with live rabies virus in research laboratories or vaccine production facilities (for continuous-risk category, see Table 1) should have a serum sample tested for rabies antibodies every 6 months.
+The minimum acceptable antibody level is complete virus neutralization at a 1:5 serum dilution by RFFIT.
 A booster dose should be administered if the titer falls below this level.

-The frequent-risk category includes other laboratory workers such as those doing rabies diagnostic testing, spelunkers, veterinarians and staff, animal-control and wildlife officers in areas where rabies is epizootic.
-Persons in the frequent-risk category should have a serum sample tested for rabies antibodies every 2 years and, if the titer is less than complete neutralization at a 1:5 serum dilution by RFFIT, should have a booster dose of vaccine.
+The frequent-risk category includes other laboratory workers such as those doing rabies diagnostic testing, spelunkers, veterinarians and staff, and animal-control and wildlife officers in areas where rabies is epizootic.
+Persons in the frequent-risk category should have a serum sample tested for rabies antibodies every 2 years and if the titer is less than complete neutralization at a 1:5 serum dilution by RFFIT should have a booster dose of vaccine.
 Alternatively, a booster can be administered in the absence of a titer determination.

-Immunization should begin as soon as possible after exposure.
-A complete course of immunization consists of a total of 5 injections of 1 mL each: one injection on each of days 0, 3, 7, 14 and 28 in conjunction with the administration of HRIG on day 0.
-For children, see Pediatric Use section under Precautions.
+Postexposure Dosage: Immunization should begin as soon as possible after exposure.
+A complete course of immunization consists of a total of 5 injections of 1 mL each: 1 injection on each of Days 0, 3, 7, 14, and 28 in conjunction with the administration of HRIG on Day 0.
+For children, see PRECAUTIONS: Pediatric Use.

 Begin with the administration of HRIG.
 Give 20 IU/kg body weight.

-Using the longer of the 2 needles supplied, withdraw the entire contents of the Sterile Diluent for RabAvert into the syringe.
-Insert the needle at a 45° angle and slowly inject the entire contents of the diluent vial into the vaccine vial.
+The package contains a vial of freeze-dried vaccine, a syringe containing 1 mL of sterile diluent, a sterile needle for reconstitution, and a sterile needle suitable for IM injection.
+The longer of the 2 needles supplied is the reconstitution needle.
+Affix the reconstitution needle to the syringe containing the Sterile Diluent for RabAvert.
+Insert the needle at a 45° angle and slowly inject the entire contents of the diluent (1 mL) into the vaccine vial.
 Mix gently to avoid foaming.
-The white, freeze-dried vaccine dissolves to give a clear or slightly opaque suspension.
+The white, freeze-dried vaccine dissolves to give a clear to slightly opalescent, colorless to slightly pink suspension.
 Withdraw the total amount of dissolved vaccine into the syringe and replace the long needle with the smaller needle for IM injection.
 The reconstituted vaccine should be used immediately.

-The lyophilization of the vaccine is performed under reduced pressure and the subsequent closure of the vials needs to be done under vacuum.
-Additionally, if there is no negative pressure in the vial, injection of Sterile Diluent for RabAvert would lead to an excess positive pressure in the vial.
+The lyophilization of the vaccine is performed under reduced pressure and the subsequent closure of the vials is done under vacuum.
+If there is no negative pressure in the vial, injection of Sterile Diluent for RabAvert would lead to an excess positive pressure in the vial.
 After reconstitution of the vaccine, it is recommended to unscrew the syringe from the needle to eliminate the negative pressure.
 After that, the vaccine can be easily withdrawn from the vial.
-It is not recommended to induce excess pressure, since over-pressurization will create the problems in withdrawing the proper amount of the vaccine.
+It is not recommended to induce excess pressure, since over-pressurization may prevent withdrawing the proper amount of the vaccine.